google/comprehensive-rust/src/user-defined-types/static.md

 <details>

-- `static`, on the other hand, is much more similar to or mutable global variable in C++.
+- `static`, on the other hand, is much more similar to mutable global variable in C++.
 - `static` provides object identity: an address in memory and state as required by types with interior mutability such as `Mutex<T>`.
-- It isn't super common that one would need a runtime evaluated constant, but it is helpful and safer than using a static.

 </details>